translate/pootle/docs/upstream_differences.rst

 Editor Differences
 ------------------

-- If the currently-submitted unit has pending checks, the editor won't advance to the next unit and it will be updated displaying the unresolved checks.

-- Quality checks can be individually muted/unmuted.

 - Non-admin users can't submit units in fuzzy state.

 - When going through all units in the translation editor, users will be